 In theory, a disability applicant could file any time before a future annuity beginning date (ABD).
 However, it is RRB policy that an application for a disabled employee should not be filed until the date last worked or the date the applicant is off the payroll (see FOM-1-110.65.1 for an exception to this rule).
-The RASI (Retirement Adjudication System Initial) system will reject an application if the last day worked or on the payroll is a future date.
 In addition, we cannot verify lag service and compensation until the last day worked or on the payroll.

 A disabled employee who is off the payroll may wish to designate a future ABD, e.g., because he is receiving other employer benefits.
 Such an employee may file more than 3 months before the ABD.
-However, RASI will process the application only if it is filed within 6 months of the ABD.